himashugit/Docker/README.md

 I will be uploading Docker Project here.
 This space keep on updating as i finished something new in Docker.
 This is useful for a beginner to understand and follow Docker.

-	Installation of Docker can be found here https://docs.docker.com/get-docker/
+# Installation of Docker can be found here
+https://docs.docker.com/get-docker/
 •	Docker has default image registry which is Docker Hub hub.docker.com
 •	image = binaries and lib, source code application which we want to run
 •	Container = is a running instance of that image running. we can have many containers running off the image
 •	Docker --version = verified cli can talk to engine
-•	docker info - info about images, containers and most config value of engine
+•	docker info - info about images, containers and most config value of engine Once it is installed on your windows/linux/ mac wherever you have installed you check the version docker -version
 •	docker = this will list the commands

 •	Management cmd - docker cmd subcmd option = to organize cmd structure,